Skip to main content

 To learn more, see AQS parameters.

-To remove an attribute control, select it, and then select Remove at the bottom of its Configure properties section.
+To remove a control, select it, and then select Remove at the bottom of its Configure properties section.

-To clear the item form of all controls, select Clear controls at the bottom.
+To remove all controls from the item form, select Clear controls at the bottom.